LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 - Using [RainForms]() plugin to make a user interface.
 - Using [AutoIt]() to make a user interface.
-- Creating the skin from scratch.
+- Creating the user interface from scratch.

 We will go with the last one since it's the easiest for now, Check out [this](/docs/usage-examples/settings-skin.md) examples to see how we made it.